VISHARAD17/Greens-_function_fortran/README.md

 ## Greens-function
 Fortran code to compute greens function
-Tales h and v as inputs
+Takes 'h' and 'v' as inputs
 and gives R0 and R1 as output